Ash (band): Charlotte Hatherley, Nu-Clear Sounds and Free All Angels (1998–2004)

 While touring with the American band Weezer, Ash felt the limitations of a three-piece format.
 This led to the recruitment of a second guitarist and vocalist, Charlotte Hatherley, who had previously been with the band Nightnurse.
 She was introduced at a few small gigs a week before the band's appearance at the V Festival in 1997.
 The first recording to be released with Hatherley was the single "A Life Less Ordinary", which featured on the soundtrack to the Ewan McGregor / Cameron Diaz film of the same name.

 In September 1998, Ash released "Jesus Says" followed in October by the band's second album proper, Nu-Clear Sounds, and in November by "Wildsurf".
 The pressures of near non-stop touring of 1977 and Nu-Clear Sounds began to affect the band.
 In 1999, Tim Wheeler disappeared for a short while following the commercial and critical failure of Nu-Clear Sounds.
 He eventually emerged in New York making the self-deprecating blood-, drug- and sex-fuelled video for "Numbskull".
 A note for Stephen Taverner attached to the video read "I've killed Bambi".

 Ash became almost bankrupt as the band prepared to release what could have been its last album.
 The members retreated to Wheeler's parents' house, to play and write songs in the same garage where the band began.
-The single "Shining Light" was released in January 2001, followed by the number one album Free All Angels in April.
+The single "Shining Light" was released in January 2001, followed by the album Free All Angels in April.
 Subsequent singles released from Free All Angels were "Burn Baby Burn", "Sometimes", "Candy" and "There's a Star".
-The single "Shining Light" won the Best Contemporary Song award at the 2002 Ivor Novello awards.
+The single "Shining Light" won the Best Contemporary Song award at the 2002 Ivor Novello Awards.

 A new single "Envy" was released, followed shortly afterward by the singles collection Intergalactic Sonic 7″s with the bonus disk entitled Cosmic Debris.
 Q named Ash as No. 2 of its "50 Bands To See Before You Die".

 In 2003, it was leaked to the music and tabloid press that Ash was working on a horror film described as a 'teen slasher'.
 The film, called Slashed, was shot while the band was on tour in America but some scenes were also shot in the UK.
 The screenplay, written by Jed Shepherd and directed by Alexander Marks, included star roles by Chris Martin (Sherbet Bones) and Jonny Buckland (Agent Ford) of Coldplay as a pair of FBI agents hired to track down a supernatural serial killer.
 Other star performances include that of Moby, James Nesbitt, Dave Grohl and Ash themselves.
 The film was not put on general release.